nefarius/GotifySmtpForwarder/README.md

 ## TODOs

-- Improve cleaning up the HTML before and/or after Markdown conversion to get rid of artefacts like shown here:
+- Improve cleaning up the HTML before and/or after Markdown conversion to get rid of artifacts like shown here:
 ![hzt9znGPMM.png](assets/hzt9znGPMM.png)
   Looks like tables used to style the body get mangled especially badly right now.
 More testing required.